DSGT-DLP/Deep-Learning-Playground/README.md

 ## Poetry Env Setup

-- `poetry install` in the project root directory (this installs both dev and prod dependencies)
+- `poetry install` in the project root directory (this installs both dev and prod dependencies).
+Make sure you run `pip install poetry` prior to running this command

 - Updating dependencies: `poetry update`

+- If you encounter any error related to "ChefBuildError", downgrade your poetry version to 1.3.2 by running `pip install poetry==1.3.2` before doing `poetry install` (See related github issue [here](https://github.com/python-poetry/poetry/issues/7611))

-# pyenv setup
+## pyenv setup
+### Mac Instructions
 - To install pyenv, a python version management tool, you can use the following command via homebrew: `brew install pyenv`

 - Installing python version: `pyenv install 3.9.17`